NY Workers’ Compensation Attorneys for Benzene Exposure Claims

 Benzene and Leukemia

 Benzene is a colorless and odorless liquid that is flammable and evaporates quickly when exposed to air.
 It is one of the 20 most used chemicals in the country, typically used as a solvent or as a starting material for other chemicals.
-Because it is used in so many ways, people may be exposed at work, in the environment in general or from consumer products and may suffer health problems as a result.
+Because it is used in so many ways, people may be exposed at work, in the environment in general or from consumer products.
+They may suffer health problems as a result.
 The link between benzene and leukemia is well established.
 The chemical has also been linked to other cancers of the blood.
 According to the American Cancer Society website:

 Benzene is known to cause cancer, based on evidence from studies in both people and laboratory animals.
 The link between benzene and cancer has largely focused on leukemia and cancers of other blood cells.